saitmerong/INRSLT/index.md

 ## __Citation__
 ```
 @inproceedings{choi2023inrslt,
-    author = {Choi, Hee min and Kang, Hyoa and Oh, Dokwan},
+    author = {Choi, Hee Min and Kang, Hyoa and Oh, Dokwan},
     title = {Is Overfitting Necessary for Implicit Video Representation?},
     booktitle = {Proceedings of the 40th International Conference on Machine Learning},
     year = {2023}